 CYME Power Engineering Software and Solutions

-Dynamic Motor Starting Analysis
+Motor Starting Analysis

-CYME power engineering software features a Dynamic Motor Starting Analysis optional module which is dedicated to simulating the effects of induction and synchronous motor starting in three-phase electric power systems.
-This module is a reliable and easy to use tool for assessing system voltage dips and acceleration times of motors, using a variety of starting methods.
+This module is a robust and easy to use tool for assessing system voltage dips and acceleration times of motors, using a variety of starting methods.

 The selection of the motor to be started along with the starting method is defined in a grid-style study dialog box.
 The study dialog box also gives the user the option to change the status of any motor in the network.
 This includes the switching of motors either to off, running, locked rotor or starting.